 The Basic Scotland Packing List

-Let’s start simply, before getting into the nuances of Scottish seasons.
+Let’s start with a basic list of what to pack for Scotland, year-round, before getting into the nuances of Scottish seasons.

 First off, pack in either the Outbreaker or Setout backpack for a Scottish trip.
 Any trip to Scotland will likely involve lots of walking, trains, and busses.
 You will want to be as comfortable as possible, so a travel backpack with a waist strap is essential.
 And especially if it’s raining (likely), you’ll be glad of a water resistant bag.